The Ultimate Guide To Glacier Tours in Iceland

 The requirements for joining a glacier tour are pretty straightforward.
 For most basic hikes, participants must be at least eight to ten years old, such as this beginner-friendly glacier hike tour on Solheimajokull glacier, which allows children from eight years old to join.

-For ice climbing, participants need to be at least twelve to fourteen, though this varies by tour operator.
-Ice caving generally requires a minimum age of twelve, while snowmobiling requires a full international driver’s license for those wanting to drive; otherwise, participants can join from around six years old as passengers.
+For ice climbing tours, participants need to be at least twelve to fourteen, though this varies by tour operator.
+Ice caving generally requires a minimum age of twelve, while snowmobiling tours require a full international driver’s license for those wanting to drive.
+Otherwise, participants can join from around six years old as passengers, like with this Langjokull glacier snowmobile tour.

 Additionally, you should be in good general health, as walking on ice with specialized equipment can be physically demanding.
 It’s essential that participants follow their guide’s instructions closely and without hesitation, as glaciers, though safely navigated by experienced guides, carry inherent risks, and safety is the top priority.